leppott/ContDataQC/README.md

 ```

 The vignette (big help file) isn’t created when installing from GitHub
 with the above command.
-If you want the vignette download the compressed
+If you want the vignette, download the
-file from GitHub and install from that file or install with the command
+compressed file from GitHub and install from that file or install with
-below.
-The “force = TRUE” command is used to ensure the package will
+the command below.
+The “force = TRUE” command is used to ensure the
-install over and existing install of the same version (e.g., the same
+package will install over and existing install of the same version
-version without the vignettes).
+(e.g., the same version without the vignettes).

 ``` r
 if(!require(remotes)){install.packages("remotes")}  #install if needed